[Gilbert Logo]

 Spacing Traps

-Spread the first flytraps along the most critical insect pathways, one which leads from a dumpster to a food production area, for example.
-Good spots for flytraps along these pathways are at entrances, doorways, and other "bottlenecks", especially in vestibules.
+Spread the first ILTs along the most critical insect pathways, one which leads from a dumpster to a food production area, for example.
+Good spots for ILTs along these pathways are at entrances, doorways, and other "bottlenecks", especially in vestibules.

-If there are no vestibules or good bottlenecks between refuse areas and, production areas; then at least one should be constructed.
-Flytraps are most effective where insects are routinely detained and given more time to respond.
+If there are no vestibules or good bottlenecks between refuse areas and production areas; then at least one should be constructed.
+ILTs are most effective where insects are routinely detained and given more time to respond.

 Mount Traps Down Low

 If you want to control flies, install traps down low (below 5 feet).
 Research shows that a light trap placed waist high or lower is significantly more effective than one placed above 5 feet.
-There are exceptions, in rooms with unusual temperature stratifications, etc. However, though many flying insects (especially night-fliers) respond better at higher heights in buildings; generally, they come down to traps much better than day-fliers go up to traps.
-Flytraps are also easier to monitor and maintain when they are waist high (no ladder needed).
+Though many flying insects (especially night-fliers) respond better at higher heights in buildings; generally, they come down to traps much better than day-fliers go up to traps.
+ILTs are also easier to monitor and maintain when they are waist high (no ladder needed).
+However, there are exceptions, in rooms with unusual temperature stratifications, etc. (See Also: gilbertinc.com/storedpr.htm)

 There Are Exceptions To The Rule